Patient Privacy Notice

-Uses and Disclosures of PHI: The City of Escondido Fire Department may use PHI for the purposes of treatment, payment, and other health care operations.
-Examples of how your PHI may be used include, but are not limited to:
+Uses and Disclosures of PHI: We may use PHI for the purposes of treatment, payment and health care operations, in most cases without your written permission.
+Examples of our use of your PHI:

-For payment.
-This includes any activities we must undertake in order to get reimbursed for the services we provide to you, including such things as organizing your PHI and submitting bills to insurance companies (either directly or through a third party billing company), management of billed claims for services rendered, medical necessity determinations and reviews, utilization review, and collection for outstanding accounts.
+For Payment: This includes any activities we must undertake in order to get reimbursed for the services we provide to you, including such things as submitting bills to insurance companies, making medical necessity determinations and collecting outstanding accounts.

-For health care operations.
-This includes quality assurance activities, licensing, training programs to ensure that our personnel meet our standards of care and follow established policies and procedures, obtaining legal and financial services, conducting business planning, processing grievances and complaints, creating reports that do not individually identify you for data collection purposes, fundraising, and certain marketing activities.
+For Health Care Operations: This includes quality assurance activities, licensing and training programs to ensure that our personnel meet our standards of care and follow established policies and procedures, as well as certain other management functions.

-Use and Disclosure of PHI Without Your Consent: The City of Escondido Fire Department is authorized to use PHI without your consent, authorization, or written permission in certain situations, including:
+Use and Disclosure of PHI Without Your Authorization: We are permitted to use PHI without your written authorization, or opportunity to object, in certain situations, and unless prohibited by a more stringent state law, including:

 For health oversight activities including audits or government investigations, inspections, disciplinary proceedings, and other administrative or judicial actions undertaken by the government (or their contractors) by law to oversee the health care system;